LaSTiqq/LaSTiqq/README.md

 My name is Lauris, I'm a software engineer from Latvia.
 Let me introduce some quick highlights about me:

-- 🚀 I'm currently learning MERN (MongoDB + Express.js + React.js + Node.js) stack [here](https://github.com/LaSTiqq/Coffee-united-people-2.0).
-Cheers to [Accenture Bootcamp](https://bootcamp.lv/)
+- 🎓 I've graduated [Rezekne Academy of Technologies](https://www.rta.lv/) and received bachelor's degree in 2021
-- 🔧 I'm currently maintaining [one](https://www.affix.lv/), [two](https://www.retrix.lv/), [three](https://www.elgor.lv/) Django SPA websites.
-One more similar project is under development
+- 🔧 I'm currently maintaining [one](https://www.affix.lv/), [two](https://www.retrix.lv/), [three](https://www.elgor.lv/) Flask SPA websites.
+One more similar Django project is under development
-- 🔍 I'm currently in a remote/hybrid job search to kickstart my career
+- 🚀 Check out what I've learned at [Accenture Bootcamp](https://bootcamp.lv/) in 2022.
+[Here](https://github.com/LaSTiqq/coffee-united-people) and then [here](https://github.com/LaSTiqq/Coffee-united-people-2.0).
-- 🎓 I graduated [Rezekne Academy of Technologies](https://www.rta.lv/) and received bachelor's degree in 2021
+- 🔍 I'm currently in a remote/hybrid job search
-- 📢 Find out all the options on how to reach me out on my portfolio [website](https://laurisstirna.eu.pythonanywhere.com/)
+- 📢 Find out all the options on how to reach me out on my portfolio [Django website](https://laurisstirna.eu.pythonanywhere.com/)

 <h1 align="center">
   My Tech Stack